bsda/scripts/aws_logs/README.md

 ## splunk_aws_credentials_report.py
-Downloads the usual Credential Reports and adds the access keys for each user and which groups the user is a mamber of
+Downloads the usual Credential Reports and adds the access keys for each user and which groups the user is a member of

 ## splunk_aws_public_ip_summary.py